15th Annual TuffMan Rules

 Each contestant must register in person at the designated site, before the start of the tournament.
 Start time will be at "Safe Daylight".
 No more than two fishermen in a boat and they must both be paid contestants.
 Registration is $250 after 6:00 PM on the Thursday preceeding the tournament.
 Pre-registration is $200.
 Registration includes big bass side pot.

 Teams may fish as many qualifiers as they wish.
 Once they have qualified their registration fee drops to $110.
-The 2012-2013 Anglers of the Year pay only $10 per tournament for the big bass sidepot.
+The 2013-2014 Anglers of the Year pay only $10 per tournament.
 A team qualifies for the championship by 1) being last year's champions, 2) finishing in the top 12 of a qualifier, 3) being in the top 12 in points after all qualifiers have been removed.
 This results in 61 teams being able to participate in the championship.
-The team with the overall highest score in the four qualifiers will become Anglers of the Year.
+The team with the overall highest score in the four qualifiers will become Anglers of the Year for 2014-2015.
 You must fish the championship with the same partner you qualified with.
 If one partner is unable to fish then you may fish solo.

 General Rules & Information

-The tournament lake is off limits Sunday at midnight the week before the tournament (except for Labor Day, September 2, and Columbus Day, October 14, which off limits will be at midnight on Monday night).
+The tournament lake is off limits Sunday at midnight the week before the tournament unless the Monday before the tournament is a Federal holiday then the off limits occurs at midnight on that Monday.
 Licensed black bass guides that have guided on the body of water in the previous 14 days are not allowed to fish.
 No trailering from offsite ramps is allowed unless deemed necessary for safety purposes by the weighmaster.
 If you launch at the headquarters ramp, you may check in at the checkpoint and then load your boat onto your trailer before bringing the fish to the scales.
 From tournament site boat ramp to tournament site pavilion is not considered trailering.
 There will be only one official headquarters.
 Flights will be 25 boats per flight with weigh-in starting at 3:00 PM and each flight will be in increments of 15 minutes.
 There will be only two flights at the championship.
 Teams will start based on their drawn team number.
 Competitors not at the official check-in point on time will be penalized one ounce per minute up to 15 minutes at which time they will be disqualified without recourse.
 There will also be dead fish and small fish penalties.
 The scales will close 15 minutes after the last flight is due in at the check point so be sure to have a member of your team in line with your fish.

 All contestants are expected to follow high standards of sportsmanship, coutesy, safety and conservation.
 Cell phones are not to be used to assist in the location of fish during the event.
 Violation of this rule can be reason for disqualification.
 No aloholic beverages or non-prescribed drugs are allowed in the boat.
 Each contestant must keep the waters and grounds clean and free of litter.
 Violation of any state, local or federal laws can result in immediate disqualification without recourse.
 This is a 5 fish per team black bass tournament with 14" being the minimum length to bring to the scales.